xyproto/Tonic/README.md

 ### Example Projects

-Tonic comes with several example projects, found in the "examples" directory.
-We plan to add more demo projects for Windows and Linux in the future.

-- Several example synth patches in `Demo Synths`
-- Standalone example using RTAudio for building a non-interactive synth patch that runs from the command line
+* Standalone example using RTAudio for building a non-interactive synth patch that runs from the command line
-- iOS example for making synths on your iPhone/iPad.

-See [ofxTonic](https://github.com/TonicAudio/ofxTonic) for examples in openFrameworks.

-##### Development

-If you are interested in contributing to Tonic, please visit our [Wiki](https://github.com/TonicAudio/Tonic/wiki) and read the guidelines.